 We study the classification and regression problems in a setting of adversarial examples.
-This setting is different from standard supervised learning in that examples, both at training and testing time, may be corrupted in an adversarial manner to disrupt the learner's performance.
-This challenge to design reliable robust models gained significant attention as standard supervised learning methods have shown vulnerability, and is named {\em adversarial examples}.
-We study the adversarially robust learning paradigm from a generalization point of view and concentrate on the case of having adversarial examples at test time.
+This setting is different from standard supervised learning in that examples, at testing time, may be corrupted in an adversarial manner to disrupt the learner's performance.
+As standard supervised learning methods have demonstrated vulnerabilities, the challenge to design reliable robust models has gained significant attention, and has been termed {\em adversarial examples}.
+We study the adversarially robust learning paradigm from a generalization point of view.

-We consider the following robust learning framework for multi-class and real valued functions of \citet{FeigeMS15}.
+We consider the following robust learning framework for multiclass and real-valued functions of \citet{feige2015learning}.
 There is an unknown distribution over the uncorrupted inputs domain.
-The learner receives a labeled uncorrupted sample (the labels can be categorical or real valued) and has access during the training phase to all possible corruptions that the adversary might effect.
+The learner receives a labeled uncorrupted sample (the labels can be categorical or real valued) and has knowledge during the training phase of all possible corruptions that the adversary might effect.
 The learner selects a hypothesis from a fixed hypothesis class (in our case, a mixture of hypotheses from base class $\H$) that gives a prediction (a distribution over predictions) for a corrupted input.
 The learner's accuracy is measured by predicting the true label of the uncorrupted input while they observe only the corrupted input during test time.
-Thus, their goal is to find a policy that is immune to those corruptions.
-The adversary is capable of corrupting each future input, but there are only $k$ possible corruptions for each input.
-This leads to a game theoretic framework of a zero-sum game between the learner and the adversary.
-The model is closely related to the one suggested by \citet{DBLP:journals/corr/abs-1804-11285,DBLP:journals/corr/MadryMSTV17} and common robust optimization approaches \citep{BEN:09}, which deal with bounded worst-case perturbations (under $\ell_\infty$ norm) on the samples.
-In this work we do not assume any metric for the corruptions, the adversary can map an input from the sample space to any other space, but is limited with finite possible corruptions for each input.
+Thus, their goal is to find a policy that is robust against those corruptions.
+The adversary is capable of corrupting each future input, but there are only $k$ possible corruptions for each point in the instance space.
+This suggests the game-theoretic framework of a zero-sum game between the learner and the adversary.
+The model is closely related to the one proposed by \citet{schmidt2018adversarially,madry2017towards} and other common robust optimization approaches \citep{BEN:09}, which deal with bounded worst-case perturbations (under $\ell_\infty$ norm) on the samples.
+In this work we do not assume any metric for the corruptions: the adversary can map an input from the instance space to any other space, but is limited with finitely many possible corruptions for each input.